Killing Mr. Griffin: Plot

 Brian Griffin is a strict high-school English teacher at Del Norte High School in Albuquerque, New Mexico, who never accepts late homework and is demanding of his students.
 When Mark Kinney, one of the students in his class, plagiarizes a paper, Mr. Griffin makes him beg to be allowed back into the class.
 Instead of allowing him back in, though, Mr. Griffin decides to make him repeat the class next semester.
 Fellow students in the class he is repeating include David Ruggles, Jeff Garrett, and Betsy Cline.
 Susan McConell is an A+ student on average, but is constantly receiving below-average B's in his class.
 Mark suggests kidnapping Mr. Griffin, and convinces David, Jeff, and Betsy to join in on the plan as a way of scaring him and getting revenge because they feel he has treated them poorly.

 The group decides to use Susan, who is least willing to participate in the plot, to distract Mr. Griffin by requesting a conference with him after school.
 Since Susan is one of his better-performing students with a serious approach to her studies, Mr. Griffin willingly does so, allowing her to walk him to his car afterwards.
 Jeff, David, and Mark forcibly place a bag over Mr. Griffin's head and tie him up, replacing the bag with a blindfold as they take him to a remote spot in the mountains.
 Betsy, due to a speeding ticket, arrives in the parking lot after the boys have left with Mr. Griffin.
-Susan was supposed to ride with Betsy, but does not want any further part in the scheme, and Betsy leaves without her.
+Susan is supposed to ride with Betsy, but does not want any further part in the scheme, and Betsy leaves without her.
 Mark tells Mr. Griffin to beg, but he refuses, so the students decide to leave him alone there until midnight.

 Susan and David defy the group and go check on Mr. Griffin.
-The two find him dead as a result of coronary arrest after being unable to take his medication for angina.
+The two find him dead as a result of cardiac arrest after being unable to take his medication for angina.
 Mark convinces the rest of the group to cover up the death.
 He instructs Susan, who was the last one known to the police to see Mr. Griffin, to tell them Mr. Griffin kept looking at his watch during the conference and left with a pretty woman.
 Jeff, Mark, and David bury the body in the mountains.
 Betsy and David also drive Mr. Griffin's car to the airport, but the officer who gave Betsy a ticket sees her there.
 Worried that the officer might later identify the car as Mr. Griffin's, Jeff and Betsy move the car into Jeff's garage, so he can repaint it before they hide it elsewhere.